wolfgang-desalvador/azure-samba-recipes/README.md

 This script doesn't require any argument.
 It installs all required SAMBA packages and it provides also a basic `smb.conf` with a single share configured.

 >The script will add firewall rules and SELinux configuration to allow SAMBA to run.
-Morover it will interact with system files creating a backup copy: `/etc/samba/smb.conf`, `/etc/krb5.conf`, `/etc/nsswitch.conf`

 ```bash
 git clone https://github.com/wolfgang-desalvador/azure-samba-recipes.git